Zzzoe1007/Zzzoe1007/README.md

 ## Hi there, i'm Yalal👋

-🎓Computer Engeneering student
+🎓Computer Engeneering student <br>
-🤖 Passionate about AI, robotics and embedded systems
+🤖 Passionate about AI, robotics and embedded systems <br>
-📦 Here you will find my personal projects, tests and experiments
+📦 Here you will find my personal projects, tests and experiments <br>

 ## 🚀 Tecnologías que uso
 - HTML, CSS, JavaScript